PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

     - [ ] Predictive Equality
 - [ ] Write a separate Python function for each of the group fairness metrics that you defined above.
 Use the ```load_confusion_matrices():``` function to load the confusion matrices for the protected/sensitive attribute test sets into the group fairness metrics.
 See ```calculate_metrics.py``` file, which is provided in your personal BUAs GitHub repository.
 - [ ] Pass the unit tests listed in the ```test_calculate_metrics.py``` file, which is provided in your personal BUAs GitHub repository.
+- [ ] Propose a suitable group fairness metric for the dusting classification task.
+Explain your choice.
+Use the ```[student number]_responsible_ai.ipynb``` file, which is provided in your personal BUAs GitHub repository, to write down your answer.

 :bell: You may use AXA's [The Fairness Compass](https://www-axa-com.cdn.axa-contento-118412.eu/www-axa-com/d6324958-367e-4375-81c3-cfeb8e7ccc66_AXA_FairnessCompass-English.pdf).